Mukhyamantri Chandru: Political life

-Chandru accepted the ticket offered by the ruling Janata Party to contest the assembly elections from Gauribidanur.
+Chandru accepted the ticket offered by the ruling Janata Party to contest the 1985 Karnataka Legislative Assembly election from Gauribidanur.
 This followed after actors Anant Nag and Shankar Nag denied.
 Chandru won the seat by a margin of over 6,600 votes.
 Speaking about an incident to The Times of India of his stint as the Member of the Legislative Assembly, he said that the officers who assisted him when he "decided to get tough with the sand-mining mafia controlled by a liquor baron in his constituency" were transferred, and when he complained to Chief Minister Ramakrishna Hegde, he was to told to "get practical".
 Following the term, he contested unsuccessfully from the Chikballapur constituency in the 1989 Lok Sabha elections.
 His party merged with two other parties at the time to become Janata Dal.

-In the early 1990s, with "rift between [Ramakrishna] Hegde and Deve Gowda worsening", Chandru quit the Janata Dal.
+In the early 1990s, with "rift between Ramakrishna Hegde and Deve Gowda worsening", Chandru quit the Janata Dal.
 In 1991, he joined the Bharatiya Janata Party.
 He was nominated as a member of the Karnataka Legislative Council in 1998 and for the second time in 2004, completing the term in 2010.
 In 2008, he was appointed the chairperson of the Kannada Development Authority.
 The position was the same rank of a cabinet minister, and Chandru was retained by the subsequent governments, despite his resignation from BJP in 2013.
 He cited "dedicat[ing himself] for the cause of the State and Kannada language" as the reason for the quitting.
 In March 2014, he joined the Indian National Congress (INC).

 In his tenure as the chairperson of the Kannada Development Authority (KDA), Chandru advocated very strongly for the protection and promotion of the Kannada-language.
 The beginning of his tenure saw a significant development in that, on 31 October 2008, Kannada was given the status of a classical language.
 Recommendations made by him in view of promoting the language in Karnataka were met with both praise and criticism.
 In December, he called for a compulsory display of vehicle registration plates of all vehicles of the State government in Kannada starting January 2009.

 In 2011, under Chandru's chairpersonship, the KDA recommended to the Karnataka government to make it mandatory for immigrants in the State to clear the Class VII-level tests of the language.
 Chandru felt that if "outsiders ... live off the resources here, they should also learn to understand the culture, history and language of the land".
 Other recommendations included the use of Kannada software in cellphones, and to take over all ancient palm-leaf manuscripts in private possession and declare them state property.
 Chandru was instrumental in the Kempegowda International Airport authorities agreeing to display signboards and nameplates in Kannada, in 2012.